 In Matthew 23:23 the Lord said, “Woe to you, teachers of the law and Pharisees, you hypocrites!
 You give a tenth of your spices–mint, dill and cummin.
 But you have neglected the more important matters of the law–justice, mercy and faithfulness.
 You should have practiced the latter, without neglecting the former.”

-He accused them of paying attention to the smallest detail, like giving a tenth of the spices grown in their gardens, but neglecting the overarching principles of justice, mercy and faithfulness.
-In other words they were were keeping the letter of the Law but not its intent.
+He accused them of paying attention to the smallest detail, like giving a tenth of the spices grown in their gardens, but neglecting the overarching principles of justice, mercy, and faithfulness.
+In other words, they were keeping the letter of the Law but not its intent.
 He said they should have done both, and in saying it He confirmed the validity of tithing.

 The phrase “putting yourself under the law” means trying to live by the law as a means to earning or keeping your salvation.
 The Bible says that if you do that and break even one of God’s laws, it’s as if you’ve broken them all.
 But nowhere does the Bible tell us to disregard God’s Laws.
 It only tells us that since it’s impossible for us to fully keep them, He sent His son to pay the price for our violations.